 Saudi Arabia’s major exports and imports

-Saudi Arabia – one of the Middle East’s wealthiest and prosperous countries, is a significant source of oil reserves for the world.
-Saudi Arabia is one of the Middle East’s most powerful countries by its control over these oil reserves, its military capability, and the sheer enormity of the land it occupies in the Arabian Peninsula.
-Today, we look at one of the most important components that make up the KSA’s wealth: exports and imports.
+Saudi Arabia – one of the Middle East’s wealthiest and most prosperous countries, is a significant source of oil reserves for the world.
+Saudi Arabia is one of the Middle East’s most powerful countries because of its control over these oil reserves, military capability, and the sheer enormity of its land in the Arabian Peninsula.
+Today, we look at one of the most critical components of the KSA’s wealth: exports and imports.

 Saudi Arabia’s main exports